bagustris/octave-tutorial/_episodes/02-scripts.md

 doing more complex analyses, and we'll need our results to be more easily reproducible.

-In addition to running MATLAB commands one-by-one on the command line, we can also write several commands in a _script_.
-A MATLAB script is just a text file with a `.m` extension.
+In addition to running Octave commands one-by-one on the command line, we can also write several commands in a _script_.
+A Octave script is just a text file with a `.m` extension.
 We've written commands to load data from a `.csv` file and displays some statistics about that data.
 Let's